 Jesse started his apprenticeship as a 15 year old at the iconic Beach Hotel in Byron Bay, and over 20 years later his love of ingredients and cooking is stronger than ever.

 Honing his skills in Byron Bay before moving to Sydney in 2000, he drew technique and knowledge from talented chefs that crossed his path.
-With that knowledge and love for ingredients he moved back to SE Queensland and opened his first business, a delicatessen.
+With that knowledge and love for ingredients McTavish moved back to South East Queensland and opened his first business, a delicatessen.

 It was after sourcing and selling incredible ingredients he saw a gap in the market: making the produce usually only found in fine dining restaurants accessible to everyone.
-After a few years developing this ethos and forming amazing relationships with farmers and suppliers, he set out to find the platform that would launch this idea.
+After a few years developing this ethos and forming amazing relationships with farmers and suppliers, McTavish set out to find the platform that would launch this idea.

-Jesse met Nathan Toleman late 2012 and it was clear that the new venture Top Paddock was that platform.
+Jesse met Nathan Toleman in late 2012 and it was clear that the new venture Top Paddock was that platform.